Volume 19, Issue 3 (Pajouhan Scientific Journal, Spring 2021) Pajouhan Sci J 2021, 19(3): 56-64 | Back to browse issues page

 Send citation to:

-Badri R, Nemati S, Hashemi T, Ebrahimi O. Schema-Based Instruction an Effective Approach to Word Problem Solving in Students with Specific Learning Disorders: A Review Study.
+Badri R, Nemati S, Hashemi T, Ebrahimi O. Schema-based Instruction an Effective Approach to Word Problem Solving in Students with Specific Learning Disorders: A Review Study.
 Pajouhan Sci J 2021; 19 (3) :56-64

 URL: http://psj.umsha.ac.ir/article-1-726-en.html